BibliaQadosh/BibliaQadosh/README.md

 # Credits

-This website would not exist without the following organization and resources:
+This website would not exist without the following organizations and resources:

 [Tyndale House, Cambridge](www.TyndaleHouse.com)